WangYiChih/EclipseC-CPP/README.md

-# Arduino
+# Eclipse-CCPP
-This repository stores past experience records or program codes for developing Arduino or ESP32 programs.
+This repository stores past experience records or program codes for developing C or C++ programs.